py-eww/eww/docs/source/getting_started.rst

 Every Eww release is tested on OSX and Linux.

+On each platform, Eww is tested on CPython 2.6, 2.7, and PyPy.

 Eww *probably* works on Windows, but we do not make any guarantees, or test anything on Windows.

 Installation